Coloured Neretin Groups: Compact generation and virtual simplicity

 \begin{theorem}[\cite{m15}, Theorem 4.16] Let a group $\Lambda$ act minimally on the Cantor space such that the action is purely infinite.
 The commutator subgroup of the topological full group of this action is simple. \end{theorem}

 \begin{remark} In the article where this theorem is stated, it is assumed that $G$ is countable and the action is essentially free.
 However, a close inspection of the proof shows that these two assumptions are not used.
-I am grateful to Hiroki Matui for clarifying this point with me. \end{remark}
+I am grateful to Hiroki Matui for clarifying this point with me.
+See also Theorem 5.1 in~\cite{sg17}. \end{remark}

 \begin{corollary} The commutator subgroup $D(\UF)$ is simple. \end{corollary}